jrxpress/simple-photo-gallery/readme.txt

 * Ability to add any text of your choice for watermarking.
 * Ability to set the watermarking text opacity, font size and placement.
 * Specify the watermarked image size which your visitors will see.

+= Masonry Style Photo Gallery =
+* You can create photo galleries using the masonry style (it works by placing elements in optimal position based on available vertical space)

 = Gallery Thumbnail Templates =
 * Choose between various thumbnail templates for your galleries such as a stylish rectangular frame or thumbnails which depict the true landscape/portrait nature of your photos.